 We're not quite as old as Ubuntu, but our archives span a number of years.
 Here's a brief overview of how we got our start and what happened after that.

-2buntu was founded around March 2011 by Roland Taylor, and later expanded to included the likes of Joshua P. Bell, James Gifford, and Nathan Osman.
-These four are our current site and community administrators.
+2buntu was founded around March 2011 by Roland Taylor, and later expanded to included the likes of Joshua P. Bell, James Gifford, Nathan Osman, Amith K.K. and Nitin Venkatesh.
+These six are our current site and community administrators.

 Our blogging platform was originally a Wordpress-powered blog.
 We have changed web hosts a number of times - we have used everything from Ondina to Rackspace.
 Our current blogging engine is a set of custom Django apps hosted on a VPS "in the cloud."